qwertie/home/misc/Atlas-Shrugged-summary.md

 > Rearden smiled contemptuously, "Aren't you one of those damn altruists who spends his time on a non-profit venture and risks his life merely to serve others?"

 > "No, Mr. Rearden.
 I am investing my time in my own future.
 When we are free and have to start rebuilding from out of the ruins, I want to see the world reborn as fast as possible.
-If there is, then, some working capital in the right hands— in the hands of our best, our most productive men— it will save years for the rest of us [...]."
+If there is, then, some working capital in the right hands — in the hands of our best, our most productive men — it will save years for the rest of us [...]."

 > "If I were within reach of a phone, I would call the police.
 I would and I will, if you ever attempt to approach me again."